appacitive/builder-docs/server/javascript/data-store/guides.md

 ### Fields

-You can also mention exactly which all fields you want returned in query results.
+You can also mention exactly which all fields should be returned in query results.

 Fields `__id` and `__type`/`__relationtype`  are the fields which will always be returned.
 ```javascript